-After 1st hunch on Tuesday, September 13, 2016, I was on duty by the 300/400 hallway.
-As I was clearing the hallway.
-I saw Mr Kevin Child walking towards me, and as he approached me, he asked me if I was a monitor I replied.
-No. Sir I am one of the assistant principals "As I responded to his question.
-I noticed that he lanked at me from head in toe and back which made me uncomfortable.
+After 1st lunch on Tuesday, September 13, 2016, I was on duty by the 300/400 hallway.
+As I was clearing the hallway, I saw Mr. Kevin Child walking towards me, and as he approached me, he asked me if I was a monitor I replied.
+No. Sit I am one of the assistant principals "As I responded to his question.
+I noticed that be looked at me from head to toe and back which made me uncomfortable.
 He acknowledged me by saying.
-Oh you are one of the assistant principals but as he spoke he continued to look at me from head to toe and back.
+'Oh you are one of the assistant principals' but as he spoke he continued to look in me from head to toe and back.
 This made me su uncomfortable.
 He continued to converse with me about the school, and I responded by telling him how I love the school and I also said that our principal, Ms. Esparza, is so awesome.
-Mr Child cominued to look at me from head to toe and back which made me very uncomfurtable.
-I noticed that he repeated the words that I said about Ms. Esparza and Valley 115, but us he spoke to me, he looked at me from head to toe and back.
-When he walked away, another assistant principal, Ms. Rumona Fricker, was walking towards me so I approached her and told her what just transpired I told Ms. Fricker that it made me so uncomfortable.
-She remarked, "Envery, he checked you out?
-That's disgusting " As I walked towards the top of the ramp.
-I saw my principal, Ms Ramonn Esparza and I told her what just transpired and again.
+Mr Child continued to look at me from head to toe and back which made me very uncomfortable.
+I noticed that he repeated the words that I said about Ms. Esparza and Valley IIS, but as he spoke in me, he looked at me from head to the and back.
+When he walked away, another assistant principal, Ms. Ramono Fricker, was walking towards me so I approached her and told her what just transpired I told Ms. Pricker that it made me so uncomfortable.
+She remarked, "Exyett, he checked you out?
+That's disgusting " As I walked towards the top of the rump.
+I saw my principal, Ms. Ramona Esparza, and I told her what just transpired and again.
 I told her that it made me really very uncomfortable